What is the course about?

 - 3 weeks of clinical placement within a public or private healthcare facility

 - For nurses already working within Mental Health, there is the option to attend the workshop portion only.

 - Examine treatment options and specific nursing interventions for each mental disorder.

 - Equip nurses to assess, intervene and holistically care for each mentally ill patient.

 - Review current ethical principles and legislative policies in regard to mental health.

 - Develop the ability to care for and advocate for mentally ill patients.

-Open to any nurse holding unrestricted AHPRA registration who is looking to begin a career within Mental Health Nursing.
+Open to any Registered or Enrolled Nurse holding unrestricted AHPRA registration who is looking to begin a career within Mental Health Nursing.
 This can include nurses educated within Australia or overseas with or without mental health experience in their home country.